 - Help Caltrans develop compost specifications and best management practices: California has thousands of miles of state highways, and hundreds of thousands of miles of locally maintained roads.
 Increasing the use of compost along roads can help establish plants and reduce erosion after construction or rehabilitation, and can reduce the need for and the cost of irrigating highway vegetation.
 Recent legislation requires CalRecycle to work with each Caltrans district to help ensure compost and mulch made from recycled organic materials is used whenever and wherever it is appropriate.
 SB 1383 regulations will require cities and counties to use more organics in their construction projects and in their regular maintenance of public facilities and rights of way.

 - Compost use on fire-scarred lands: Recent legislation requires CalRecycle to increase the use of compost for revegetation and slope stabilization on lands impacted by fire.
 CalRecycle is a key partner in multi-agency efforts to efficiently remove ash, toxic waste, and debris following major wildfires.
 Hundreds of thousands of linear feet of compost filter socks are currently being deployed for erosion control purposes during CalRecycle’s cleanup of the Camp Fire.
-Future projects include research to test the ability of compost to increase survival of baby trees planted in fire zones with marginal or burnt soils.

 - Climate-Appropriate Landscaping: CalRecycle is ready to work with all stakeholders to ensure that the benefits of climate-appropriate landscaping—including reduced water use, reduced waste to landfills, carbon sequestration in the soil and in plants, and a healthier environment—are realized.